kalebcoleman/nba-outcome-predictor/README.md

 This project builds a reproducible R-based pipeline to generate features and train a logistic regression model for predicting NBA game outcomes using Elo ratings, box score statistics, and rolling performance metrics.
 It was developed as part of a data science learning journey and packaged for reuse.

-> 🏀 Predicts home win/loss for NBA games has data from 2002–2025
+> 🏀 Predicts home win/loss for NBA games with data from 2002–2025
 > 📦 Fully modular R package with custom functions and preprocessing logic
 > 📉 Final model accuracy: ~68% on 2025 holdout season